Universal Children’s Day 2023 – History, Facts, Themes and Activities

 Universal Children’s Day Themes

 Universal Children’s Day has a unique theme each year to focus on a certain aspect of their efforts and highlight pressing issues.
-The theme for this year is “A Better Future for Every Child”.
+The theme for this year is “Investing in our future means investing in our children”.

 The theme puts emphasis on children’s education rights.
 It urges the public and government policies to advocate, promote, and celebrate children’s right to education.
 With better education, children grow up to be their best and contribute to the economy positively.